-This equation suggested that the temperature dependence of the surface tension was proportional to the product of the surface tension at the melting temperature and the thermal expansion coefficient.

-Validity of this formula for liquid metals was checked by using literature data39-41) and our measurements obtained with the electrostatic levitator $(ESL)^{42-44)}$.
-Results are shown in figure 7.
+This equation suggested that the temperature dependence of the surface tension was proportional to the product of the surface tension at the melting temperature by the thermal expansion coefficient.
+Validity of this formula for liquid metals was checked using the literature data40-42) and our measurements obtained with the electrostatic levitator (ESL)43-45).
+The results are shown in figure 7.

 Literature data for alkaline metals showed good agreements with equation (12), while those for transition metals exhibit scatter, some being far from the relation.
 Particularly, data for lanthanum is far out of the proposed correlation.
-On the other hand, measured data of refractory metals with ESL showed the same tendency as the alkaline metals.
-Based on the ESL results, temperature dependence of surface tension of metal elements could be estimated if the surface tension at the melting temperature and if the thermal expansion coefficient were known.
+However, the data measured by ESL exhibited the same tendency as those of the alkaline metals (except Ce).
+Based on the ESL results, the temperature dependence of the surface tension of metal elements could be estimated if the surface tension at the melting temperature and if the thermal expansion coefficient were known.